 The California Integrated Report is developed in “listing cycles.”
 Each listing cycle consists primarily of assessments from the three Regional Water Boards that are “on-cycle.”
 The other six Regional Water Boards that are “off-cycle” may also assess high-priority data and make new listing or delisting recommendations or changes to the Section 305(b) categories.
 Regional Water Boards rotate cycles and every region is fully assessed once every six years.

 Each listing cycle builds on assessments from the previous listing cycle.
 The listing decisions and 305(b) waterbody category assignments from the prior cycle for all waterbodies in the state are first carried over into the current cycle.
-All readily available data and information received during the data solicitation period for the current listing cycle are assessed and the listings and categories are updated, as appropriate.
-Thus the 2020-2022 California Integrated Report is an updated version of the 2018 California Integrated Report and contains all prior assessments as well as any new or updated assessments based on the data received prior to the end of the data solicitation period for the 2020-2022 listing cycle.
+All readily available data and information received during the data solicitation period for the current listing cycle are assessed and the listings and categories are revised, as appropriate.
+Thus the 2020-2022 California Integrated Report is an revised version of the 2018 California Integrated Report and contains all prior assessments as well as any new or revised assessments based on the data received prior to the end of the data solicitation period for the 2020-2022 listing cycle.

 For the 2020-2022 listing cycle, assessments are focused on surface waters in the Central Coast, Central Valley, and San Diego Regional Water Quality Control Boards (“Regional Water Boards”), as these Regional Water Boards are “on cycle.”
 All readily available data and information from waterbodies in these regions were considered.
 Additionally, the Colorado River Regional Water Board conducted “off-cycle” assessments for waterbodies within their region.